Dr. Jeff MacLeod

-Dr. MacMillan teaches courses in the areas of political theory, Canadian politics and Canadian public policy and administration.
-Some of his recent course offerings include Democracy and Deliberation, Social and Political Justice, Human Rights: Theory and Practice, and Public Affairs and Policy Management.
+Dr. MacMillan taught courses in the areas of political theory, Canadian politics and Canadian public policy and administration.
+Some of his regular course offerings included Democracy and Deliberation, Social and Political Justice, Human Rights: Theory and Practice, and Public Affairs and Policy Management.

 Dr. MacMillan’s areas of research interest include Canadian Politics, Political Theory and Public Policy.
 Two of his principle areas of research interest are human rights and democratic theory.
 He has published a number of articles on issues regarding language rights, language policy and language conflict, culminating in his book, The Practice of Language Rights in Canada, published in 1998 by the University of Toronto Press.
-This book was short-listed for the prestigious Donner Prize, for the best book in public policy published in that year..
+This book was short-listed for the prestigious Donner Prize, for the best book in public policy published in that year.
 His current research explores issues in democratic theory and practice, specifically the question of how to enhance citizen engagement in public decision-making.
-He has completed one project on citizen engagement in Nova Scotia regarding the Heritage Planning public consultation and is currently completing a project on the Natural Resource Strategy citizen consultation in Nova Scotia.
+He has completed two projects on citizen engagement in Nova Scotia regarding the Heritage Planning public consultation and a project on the Natural Resource Strategy citizen consultation in Nova Scotia.

 -“Auditing Citizen Engagement in Heritage Planning: The Views of Citizens.”
 Canadian Public Administration.
 53 (2010): 87-106.